 Step and touch voltage measurements of large and elaborate grounding systems such as power substations are required at times to verify the attainment of the design objectives and to assure safety of operation.
-The practical aspects of making step potential, touch potential, and simulated body current measurements received little attention in the past as researchers concentrated on issues such as the simulation of line faults, low-voltage current injection testing schemes, the simulation of the human foot, and the use of probabilistic methods to assess risks.
+The practical aspects of making step potential, touch potential, and simulated body current measurements have received little attention in the past, while researchers have concentrated on issues such as the simulation of line faults, low-voltage current injection testing schemes, the simulation of the human foot, and the use of probabilistic methods to assess risks.

 Field testing constitutes an important step for confirming results and obtaining information.
 The manner in which the data are collected and the type of electrodes used to simulate the human foot can have a significant effect on the data and on the conclusions about safety.
-Two standards, ANSI/IEEE Std 80-1986 [1] and IEEE Std 81-1983 [2], provide valuable information in this area.
+Standards ANSI/IEEE Std 80-1986 [1] and IEEE Std 81-1983 [2] provide valuable information in this area.
 Other literature [3] provides some useful insights into field testing.
+However, more practical information is often needed by the engineer in designing the test protocol that is at the foundation of the safety assessment.
+This study investigates the practical questions of what to measure, how and when to make these measurements, and how to interpret the data.